Glossary of Chang School Terms

 Professional Development Award

-Applicable certificate and/or degree credit courses earned in a Chang school course series can be used towards a relevant Ryerson certificate or degree.
+Applicable certificate and/or degree credit courses earned in a Chang school course series can be used towards a relevant TMU certificate or degree.

 A student applies to and is admitted to a program from which they ultimately graduate (for example, Certificate in Accounting – Finance).

 The previous course has been deleted from a certificate program and is replaced by a different course.